 When talking about watches, it’s difficult to avoid the topic of price and value.
 Because as a matter of fact, Omega watches are not cheap objects, at least not relatively speaking.

-It’s no secret that the vast majority of new products that you buy loses value when you buy it.
-Just like a brand new car loses X percent when you buy it from the dealership, most watches also lose in value when you buy them from an official Omega retailer.
-There are of course exceptions from this rule which is predicated on supply and demand.
+It’s no secret that the vast majority of new products that you buy lose a part of much of their value when you buy them.
+Just like a brand-new car loses X percent when you buy it from the dealership, most watches also lose value when you buy them from an official Omega retailer.
+There are of course exceptions to this rule which is predicated on supply and demand.
 This sometimes applies to hard-to-get limited edition or special release models.

 But the fact is that not all watch brands hold their value equally well, and as the title suggests, in this article, we’ll be specifically looking at Omega watches.

 First thing first, it’s important to note that there are a bunch of different factors that affect how well something holds its value on the secondhand market.

 Here are some of the factors that we’ll look closer at further on:

 - Type of model: not all models are equally popular (supply and demand)